Undistraction/coons-patch/README.md

 ## A note on naming and the underlying math

-Because a coons-patch is not bounded to x and y coordinates, the parameters `u` and `v` are used in algebraic descriptions to represent the two axes of the patch.
+Because a coons-patch is not bound to x and y coordinates, the parameters `u` and `v` are used in algebraic descriptions to represent the two axes of the patch.
 Similarly `t` is used to for a single axes.
 The naming of the API reflects this to keep closer to the underlying math.
 In all cases, these parameters (`u`, `v` and `t`) are only valid in the range 0–1 inclusive, where 0 represents the beginning of a surface along that axis, and 1 represents the end.
 In this respect, the values can be thought of as ratios representing a position along a path from start to end.

 ## Usage

 ### Primitives

-Points look like this, with coordinate values in pixels:
+Points look like this:

 ```typeScript
 const point = {